guitarbeerchocolate/cssgridlayout/README.md

 # cssgridlayout
 A collection of CSS classes to be used in the building of a website.
 These classes are based on the W3C CSS Grid Layout system.
+You can use the index.html as a test file.
+Just copy and paste the examples below to see how they appear in the browser.
 ## Naming convention
 ### grid
 Declare as a grid.